925-216-3618

 http://www.nmlsconsumeraccess.org/

 This licensee is performing acts for which a real estate license is required.
-C2 Financial Corporation is licensed by the California Bureau of Real Estate, Broker # 01821025; NMLS # 135622.
+C2 Financial Corporation is licensed by the California Bureau of Real Estate, Broker # 01821025; Oregon Division of Finance, DFI# ML-4917; Texas Department of Savings and Mortgage Lending, NMLS 135622; Washington Office Department of Financial Institutions, DFI# MB-135622; NMLS# 135622.
 Loan approval is not guaranteed and is subject to lender review of information.
-Loan is only approved when lender has issued approval in writing.
+All loan approvals are conditional and all conditions must be met by borrower.
+Loan is only approved when lender has issued approval in writing and is subject to the Lender conditions.
 Specified rates may not be available for all borrowers.
 Rate subject to change with market conditions.
 C2 Financial Corporation is an Equal Opportunity Mortgage Broker/Lender.
+The services referred to herein are not available to persons located outside the state of CA, OR, TX and WA.

-© The Chang Team.
-Created by SMMCats.
-LOGIN Privacy Policy | Terms of Use | Fair Housing Act Notice The Chang Team fully supports the principles of the Fair Housing Act and the Equal Opportunity Act.
+The Chang Team fully supports the principles of the Fair Housing Act and the Equal Opportunity Act.

 TOP